 After the death of her husband, U.S. Senator John Heinz, in 1991, Mrs. Heinz assumed direction of the family's extensive philanthropic operations, undertaking a major reorganization designed to sharpen the foundations' strategic focus.
 Today, the foundations she oversees are widely known for developing innovative strategies to protect the environment, improve education, enhance the lives of young children, broaden economic opportunity and promote the arts.
 In 2007, Mrs. Heinz accepted the Carnegie Medal of Philanthropy on behalf of the Heinz family and philanthropies.

-Mrs. Heinz has served on the board of the Carnegie Corporation of New York and is a trustee of the Brookings Institution.
-She also sits on the Visiting Committee for Harvard University's Kennedy School of Government and serves on the board of the American Institute for Public Service, which confers the Jefferson Awards.
-In addition, in 2001, she was elected to be a fellow of the American Academy of Arts and Sciences.
+Mrs. Heinz is an honorary trustee of the Brookings Institution, a life trustee of Carnegie Mellon University and has served on the board of the Carnegie Corporation of New York.
+She is a member of the Environment Council for Harvard University's Kennedy School of Government and serves on the board of the American Institute for Public Service, which confers the Jefferson Awards.
+In addition, in 2001, Mrs. Heinz was elected to be a fellow of the American Academy of Arts and Sciences.

 Teresa Heinz is now married to U.S. Secretary of State John Kerry.
-She has three sons, John, Andre and Christopher Heinz.
+She has three sons, John, André and Christopher Heinz.
 Born and raised in Mozambique, she received a Bachelor of Arts degree in romance languages and literature from the University of the Witwatersrand in Johannesburg, South Africa.
 In 1963, she graduated from the Interpreters School of the University of Geneva.
 Fluent in five languages, she later served as a consultant to the United Nations Trusteeship in New York City.
 She has been awarded honorary doctorate degrees from Beloit College in Beloit, Wisc.; the University of Massachusetts in Boston; Bank Street College of Education in New York City; Pine Manor College in Chestnut Hill, Mass.; and Clark University in Worcester, Mass., as well as from Carnegie Mellon University and Carlow College in Pittsburgh; the Medical College of Pennsylvania, Drexel University, in Philadelphia, Washington & Jefferson College in Washington, Pa. as well as Albertson College in Idaho and Kenyon College in Ohio.